liquibase/liquibase-toolbox/generate_changelog_from_sql_files/README.md

-This solution will help with situations where users need to take their existing SQL files and turn them into a formatted SQL changelog.
+This solution will help with situations where users need to take their existing SQL files and turn them into a Liquibase changelog.

 Usage:
 ```script